JesusTheHun/lisk-bike/README.md

 ### Blockchain using Docker

-For the first run we have to create the database before we start eh node app.
+For the first run we have to create the database before we start the node app.

 ````bash
 cd blockchain